 AFI employs it's own Campus Security team which are the first line responders to all campus emergency and security situations.
 The Campus Security Department is an integral part of AFI's emergency response and daily campus safety.
-The Campus Security Department is comprised of a Security Supervisor, six full time Officers and several additional part time Officers.
+The Campus Security Department is overseen by the Director, Campus Operations and comprised of two Lead Officers, two Campus Information Officers, six full time Patrol Officers and several additional part time Patrol Officers.

-A minimum of two Campus Security personnel are present on the campus 24 hours a day, 365 days a year.
+A minimum of two Campus Security patrol personnel are present on the campus 24 hours a day, 365 days a year.
 The Security team is the first line of response for any unsafe situation that may arise and is responsible for providing a safe and secure environment for staff, faculty, Fellows and visitors to the AFI Campus.